 The CSSF authorised the first UCITS fund to invest through the RQFII scheme in 2013 and was the first to invest through the Shanghai-Hong Kong Stock Connect programme in 2014.

 Luxembourg’s tradition of innovation often emerges as a direct result of the cooperation that characterises its ecosystem.
 Industry associations play a key role.
-The Luxembourg Banker’s Association (ABBL), the Luxembourg Insurance and Reinsurance Association (ACA), or the Association of the Luxembourg Fund Industry (ALFI) as well as the Luxembourg Private Equity and Venture Capital Association (LPEA) – each of these provide a high-level professional forum in which new developments and opportunities in their sectors can be discussed.
+The Luxembourg Banker’s Association (ABBL), the Luxembourg Insurance and Reinsurance Association (ACA), or the the Association of the Luxembourg Fund Industry (ALFI) as well as the the Luxembourg Private Equity and Venture Capital Association (LPEA) – each of these provide a high-level professional forum in which new developments and opportunities in their sectors can be discussed.
 Such a dialogue exists not only within the associations but also between them and other stakeholders and regulatory authorities.
 In this way, new market trends can be identified and understood as soon as they emerge so that appropriate regulatory frameworks can be put in place and new opportunities spotted.

 FINDING STRENGTH IN DIVERSIFICATION